 Franchise Lawyers Sydney - Newhouse & Arnold

-Buying a franchise business is probably the second biggest financial decision you will ever make.
+Buying a franchise business is probably the largest financial decision you will ever make.
 We understand this and at Newhouse & Arnold Solicitors we have an experienced team of franchise lawyers who really understand how franchise businesses work.
+Our lawyers are also accredited specialists in business law by the Law Society of New South Wales.

 Why Newhouse & Arnold Solicitors are different?

-Most law firms believe they can assist franchisees, however our team of franchise lawyers have either owned and run a franchise business in Sydney or have been extensively involved in franchise litigation (which there are only a handful of cases each year).
-This gives our team of lawyers real franchise experience and we understand what questions you need to ask the franchisor, what things to look out for in the franchise agreements, how to treat the franchisor’s “profit models” and how to point in you the right direction before you make the decision to buy a franchise.
+Most law firms believe they can assist franchisees, however our team of franchise lawyers have either owned and run a franchise business in Sydney or have been extensively involved in franchise litigation (see latest news for some recent decisions).
+This gives our team of lawyers real franchise experience and we understand what questions you need to ask the franchisor, what things to look out for in the franchise agreements, how to treat the franchisor’s “profit models” and how to point you in the right direction before you make the decision to buy a franchise.

 Of course, we will also work closely with your accountant and financial/business advisors to ensure that you understand the franchise business that you are buying.